How To Optimize Images for Google Image Search

 In the Internet age, you only have eight seconds to capture the attention of your potential viewers, readers, and customers.
 They don’t say “A picture’s worth a thousand words” for nothing.

-Internet browsers are looking for visual more than ever before, and with search engines scanning millions of images every second, it’s important to be sure your images are at their best.
+Internet browsers are looking for visual content more than ever before, and with search engines scanning millions of images every second, it’s important to be sure your images are at their best.

 How Image SEO Works

-Image SEO involves making sure that all the visual content on your page is easy to crawl, index, and display when a user looks for a particular or phrase.
+Image SEO involves making sure that all the visual content on your page is easy to crawl, index, and display when a user looks for a particular keyword or phrase.
 Having an image appear alongside your search result listing has been proven to increase click-through rates, and, in the case of e-commerce websites, can even lead to a jump in conversion rates.
 By following the practices outlined here, you can be sure that your site is ranking consistently, and ranking well.

 Why You Need Images at All